 - Ask for help at the supermarket, especially with packing and loading into the car.

 Many large stores provide wheelchairs for customers, and town councils run Shopmobility schemes where you can hire wheelchairs and scooters.

 Products to help in the home

 Many of the products mentioned in these pages are available from supermarkets, hardware, household and DIY stores, cook shops and chemists.
-Some are also available to buy from our online shop.

 Prices can vary so shop around.
 You should also try out equipment before buying it to make sure that it’s right for you.
 If you can’t do this in store, there are demonstration centres where items can be tried out and expert advice given.
 These include Disabled Living Centres (speak to Living Made Easy for details of your nearest centre), Social Services centres and occupational therapy departments.